Retort is the FremantleMedia UK label specialising in scripted comedy, formed in January 2012 from the Scripted Comedy department of talkbackThames.

 Ben started out producing and editing radio comedy shows for the BBC and moved on to be the Comedy Development Producer for John Stanley Productions.
 Credits include sitcom Bull, sketch show Here Be Dragons and The Matt Lucas Awards.
 He joined Retort in June 2016.

-Josh joined Retort in February 2017, having been freelance previously.
-Credits include four series’ of CBBC’s Horrible Histories, Catastrophe series one, Newzoids and Trying Again.
-He likes to make a cameo appearance in every show he’s worked on and can be regularly seen in a toga on Horrible Histories.
+Josh re-joined Retort in July 2017, having previously been freelance.
+His production credits include four series’ of CBBC’s Horrible Histories, Count Arthur Strong, Catastrophe, Newzoids and Trying Again.
+He likes to make a cameo appearance in all show he’s worked on and can be regularly seen in a ruff on Horrible Histories.

 FremantleMedia UK is the UK production arm of FremantleMedia, the global production and content business of the RTL Group, Europe’s largest television and radio company.
 FremantleMedia UK, consists of a group of labels, producing some of the UK’s most successful shows: Boundless, Euston Films, Newman Street, Retort, Talkback, Thames and Shotglass Media encompassing all digital and social media activity for FMUK’s programmes.
 The labels are headed up by some of the UK’s leading creative talent including Hannah Wyatt, Kate Harwood, Paul Marquess, Jon Rolph, Leon Wilson, Richard Holloway (who is also FMUK interim CEO), Suzy Lamb and Kat Hebden.
 Across the group the labels provide award winning programming for all major terrestrial, digital channels and digital outlets, with an unparalleled range of programming including: The X Factor, Britain’s Got Talent, Celebrity Juice, Take Me Out, Through the Keyhole, The Apprentice, Four Rooms, Grand Designs, Birds of a Feather, Chewing Gum, Great British Railway Journeys, An Hour to Save Your Life, QI, Suspects and digital work for programmes including The X Factor, Britain’s Got Talent and The Apprentice – the Group aired over 350 hours of programming on terrestrial TV over the last 12 months.